-Motorcycle accident-related injuries can lead to permanent disability or disfigurement.
+Motorcycle accident-related injuries can lead to potentially permanent disability or disfigurement.
 Victims often have to take time off work to recover and, in some cases, they may never be able to work again.
 Additionally, medical expenses can add up quickly, adding additional financial challenges to an already incredibly difficult situation.
-In short, motorcycle accidents are frequently devastating, disrupting every aspect of a person's life and affecting their entire family.
+In short, motorcycle accidents are frequently devastating, disrupting every aspect of a person's life and affecting the entire family.

 Who Is Liable for Motorcycle Accidents?

-The majority of motorcycle accidents occur because another person behaves negligently or recklessly.
+In fact, the majority of motorcycle accidents occur because another person behaves negligently or recklessly.
 All too often, other motorists fail to act with reasonable care when sharing the road with motorcyclists—they may fail to see a motorcyclist who is legally lane-splitting when changing lanes, or they may tailgate a motorcyclist on the freeway and be unable to stop in time when traffic conditions change.
 A motorist might be texting while driving or fail to stop at a stop sign.
 All of these are examples of negligence—and negligent drivers can be held legally accountable.

 Liability in motorcycle accident claims can be difficult to determine, but it is a crucial element of a successful personal injury claim.
 Visit our Negligence in Motorcycle Accident Claims page to learn more.